thundercore/developers-portal/docs/erc20-smart-contract.md

 };
 ```

 2. Launching a localchain to test your contract
 By the local blockchain, you can test your contract without cost real token on your computer.
-We recommend that use [Ganache](https://www.trufflesuite.com/ganache).
-You can download the Ganache GUI or install cli tool by the following command.
+We recommend that use [Ganache](https://www.trufflesuite.com/ganache) GUI.
+If your are familiar with command line, you can install cli tool by the following command.

 ```bash
 npm install -g ganache-cli